tiet-ucs505/lab-assignments/README.md

   resource shall be tantamount to plagiarism.
-+ The deadlines are soft in the sense, that a delayed submission is admissible, albeit with **a penalty** of 30% rounded away from zero.
++ The deadlines are soft in the sense, that a delayed submission is admissible, albeit with **a penalty** of 30% rounded away from zero. *E.g.* 30% of a 5 mark submission is rounded away to 2 marks, and 30% of 10 marks is rounded away to 4.
 + **To update your identity**: Modify your name and roll number on `experiment.js`, *eg.*